rscarson/lavendeux-parser2/language-docs.md

 This document will provide information on lavendish, a language focused on short, single-line expressions designed to manipulate values.
 It was created for use in [Lavendeux](https://rscarson.github.io/lavendeux/).

-Inputs are a series of statements separated by a newline, or a `;`.
+Inputs are a series of expressions separated by a newline, or a `;`.
 Lines can optionally end with an @decorator to format the output as a string (see `section 3.2`)

 Comments are either `//`, which turns the rest of the line into a comment